Best Sand Wedge for Bunkers

 Cons

-• Not for people who want to manipulate the club
+• Not for people who like to manipulate the club the club open very wide

 cb mack daddy best wedge for bunker